 Knowing there will be high risk times of day and triggers that cause you to overeat is the first step to managing them.

-The truth is that diet and exercise alone isn’t enough to help many people reach a healthier weight.
+Diet and exercise alone aren’t enough to help many people reach a healthier weight.
 Medical treatments (like medications, CBT or surgery) are needed to address the biological changes that happen in our bodies that can drive weight regain.
 To find a physician near you who specializes in weight management, click here.

 To sign up for our free online class that covers the basics of how to reach a healthier weight, click here.